GoogleContainerTools/skaffold/codelab/01_kpt-validate/tutorial.md

 #### What you'll learn

 *  How to add a validation to your config changes.
-*  How to define validation rules in the form of a declarative pipeline.
+*  How to define validation rules in the form of a declarative configuration.
 *  How to use the validation in kustomized resources.

 ## Prerequisites